robenkleene/thwomp/README.md

 - `r`: Read presets from a file
 - `w`: Write the presets to a file
-- Toggle: Write the presets again to the same file
+- Preset Toggle: When toggled on, `w` will write again to the same filename without prompting.
-- To recall, click a box
+- To recall a preset, click a box
 - To save a preset, shift-click a box
 - To delete a preset, option-click a box